TODT announces Independence Day Travelers in Tennessee Won’t be Delayed by Construction - Clarksville Online - Clarksville News, Sports, Events and Information

 Nashville, TN – Road construction won’t slow motorists across Tennessee over the July 4th holiday.

-The Tennessee Department of Transportation will suspend all construction-related lane closures on interstates and state routes beginning at 6:00am on Friday, July 1st through 6:00am on Tuesday, July 5th to provide maximum roadway capacity for holiday travelers.
+The Tennessee Department of Transportation (TDOT) will suspend all construction-related lane closures on interstates and state routes beginning at 6:00am on Friday, July 1st through 6:00am on Tuesday, July 5th to provide maximum roadway capacity for holiday travelers.

 “With so many people hitting the road we want to do all we can to ensure they reach their destinations safely and without necessary delays,” said TDOT Commissioner Butch Eley.
 “We are doing so by suspending lane closures during this busy holiday travel time.”